-The unbridled angst and anger among people in India after the Pulwama attack on CRPF convoy is understandable.
+The unbridled angst and anger among people in India after the Pulwama attack on the CRPF convoy are understandable.
 The sight of the bodies of so many martyred Jawans wrapped in tricolor is overwhelming enough for all citizens of the country.
 Some of this pent-up emotion is even resulting in an attack on innocent citizens and damage of public property.

 While any such act in anger is reprehensible, it goes without saying that India needs to give a befitting reply to Pakistan and every other perpetrator of terrorist activities in the country.
 However, any action in a hurry and in a fit of rage can be counter-productive.

-So, while the government has to acknowledge people’s anger over growing incidents of terror attacks in Jammu & Kashmir in particular, any response to terrorism in the country has to be strategic in nature and should comprise a mix of military, economic and diplomatic approach.
+So, while the government has to acknowledge people’s anger over growing incidents of terror attacks in Jammu & Kashmir in particular, any response to terrorism in the country has to be strategic in nature and should comprise a mix of military, economic and diplomatic approaches.

 How to deal with Pakistan

 The government has started off by withdrawing the most favoured nation (MFN) status for Pakistan and imposing 200% import duty on goods coming from there and planning to curtail the supply of water from border rivers.
 Though it is more a symbolic ‘attack,’ the broader objective would be to hit Pakistan’s economic interest.
 Removal of MFN status and hiking import duty on goods coming from Pakistan is going to have a negligible impact on Pakistan’s economy.

 India has to convince its old and long-term trade and diplomatic partners to minimise trade and commerce ties with Pakistan.
 Given India’s recent ascent as an economic powerhouse – we are now the 5th largest country in terms of GDPs – India must wield its power in global institutions like IMF and World Bank to put strict conditions for Pakistan to avail any loan in future.